JvanKatwijk/qt-dab/README.md

 As was shown earlier, one usually receives signals from more than one transmitter.
-While the line at the bottom on the right half of the Qt-DAB's main widget  always shows the strongest transmitter,
+While the line at the bottom on the right half of the Qt-DAB's main window  always shows the strongest transmitter,
 Qt-DAB can also show data of **all** identified transmitters on a small separate window (if selected), the **dxDisplay**.